iqnnis2hacker/Coding-Stuff/README.md

 A simple "umrechner" thats a unit converter.
 The programm has no UI so it just operates in CMD of Windows.
 You can convert only from KM/H in M/S (Kilometers per Hour in Meter per Second) and vice versa.
 Feel free to add more.
 I am still learning how to add a UI.
+The programm itself is written in python.
+The .exe file in dist is created by pyinstaller which bundles a Python application.
+You can visit the site from pyinstaller here: (https://pyinstaller.org/en/stable/)